bitExpert/disco/docs/advanced/bean-post-processor.md

 In case of a singleton bean the call for each post processor will happen once, in case of a lazy bean the call will happen when the "real" instance gets created.
 Disco will manage this all for you.

-# BeanFactoryPostProcessor

-Disco comes with one post processor implementation out-of-the-box:
-`\bitExpert\Disco\BeanFactoryPostProcessor`.
-This post processor will only run for classes implementing the `\bitExpert\Disco\BeanFactoryAware` interface.
-As the name implies it will inject the current BeanFactory instance into the created bean instance.